praekelt/numi-api/docs/index.rst

     }

 .. warning::
-  If the ``id`` of a :ref:`sequence <data-sequences>` or :ref:`block <data-blocks>` is changed, the API will regard the changed sequence or block as a new entity.
+  If the ``id`` of a :ref:`sequence <data-sequence>` or :ref:`block <data-block>` is changed, the API will regard the changed sequence or block as a new entity.
 This means all state previously associated to the sequence or block (for example, metrics and translations) will no longer be associated with it.

 .. _dialogues-patch:

 .. http:patch:: /projects/(str:project_id)/dialogues/(str:dialogue_id)

-  Partially updates the :ref:`description <data-dialogues>` of the dialogue with id ``dialogue_id`` in the project with id ``project_id`` with the :ref:`instructions <overview-partial-updates>` in the request body and returns the given description, along with the dialogue's ``id`` and the
+  Partially updates the :ref:`description <data-dialogue>` of the dialogue with id ``dialogue_id`` in the project with id ``project_id`` with the :ref:`instructions <overview-partial-updates>` in the request body and returns the given description, along with the dialogue's ``id`` and the